 You might have heard of Electrotherapy before but perhaps you were not aware that it is one of the many methods by which we treat patients within our clinics.
-Veronica McCormack of our Clondalkin clinic has written this very informative and interesting post which tells us how Electrotherapy works and how we can use it to help in your treatment.
+One of our physiotherapists has written this very informative and interesting post which tells us how Electrotherapy works and how we can use it to help in your treatment.
 Don’t be scared of this treatment, keep reading to find out more!!

 Background to Electrotherapy